 Hooked On Travel

 It ended up being one of the best experiences of my life.
-I fell in love in Amsterdam, learned flamenco in Spain, went wine tasting in Italy, took the ferry over to Morocco, explored castles in Portugal, island hopped in Greece and hiked the hillside in Scotland.
+I fell in love in Amsterdam, learned flamenco in Spain, went wine tasting in Italy, took the ferry over to Morocco solo, explored castles in Portugal on my own, island-hopped in Greece and hiked the hillside in Scotland.
 Everything was an eye-opening adventure, from bungy jumping in Switzerland to buying a pastry at the local bakery.
 I also made friends that I still talk to and see to this day, six years later.

 These were the types of experiences that made me feel like I was truly living.
 Unfortunately, college would soon be over, and I would no longer be able to keep worried family and friends at bay by telling them it was just a phase, and as soon as I graduated I would settle down.
 In my mind time was running out, because I knew when I got a 9-to-5 job I would no longer be able to explore the world in the way that I wanted, at least not without getting fired.

 In order to buy time, I went for my Master’s Degree.
 My parents were really proud, thinking I was doing it to enable myself to get a better job.
 And while part of me was trying to set myself up for the future, the other part was giving myself a few more years until I had to “settle down.”
 Once in graduate school, I spent summer and winter breaks backpacking solo through South America and Canada, traveling with friends to Mexico and the Caribbean and road-tripping with a boyfriend through Colorado.
 I felt like I had to pack in as much as possible before graduation.